A1 = 4 levels with Inspire 1 = 96 hours

 Explain cultural differences and behaviours;

-Interact in everyday conversations;
+Interact in everyday and semi-formal conversations;

 Clarify a message and ensure mutual understanding;

-Express an opinion and justify it;
+Express and justify an opinion;

 Talk about commitment and social engagement;

-Comment on current events and social issues;
+Comment on current events and social issues.

 Grammar